 Trying to solve a scientific problem (or indeed any problem) is like trying to traverse a maze.
-Wherever we might be in relation to our goal, we can proceed along any of several paths, each of which is a potential blind alley.
+Wherever we might be in relation to our goal, we can proceed along any of several paths, each a potential blind alley.
 We must, therefore, constantly search for signs that we have taken such a path.
 When the signs have accumulated sufficiently we must abandon our path, however comfortably familiar it might be, and set out on a new one.
 The abandonment of a blind alley is progress.
-We therefore feel no compulsion to present, at this time, a fully developed alternative to S-C-P. However, the following remarks suggest an approach that may prove to be fruitful.
+We therefore feel no compulsion to present, at this time, a fully developed alternative to S-C-P. The following remarks, however, might encourage others to join the search.

-The essential idea behind the S-C-P approach is that competitive potential affects behavior.
+The essential idea behind the S-C-P approach is that competitive conditions affect behavior.
 The approach expresses this idea in a particular form.
 That this form is unproductive does not mean that the idea is wrong.
-What is wrong is the denial of tradeoffs between locational convenience and other aspects of bank services, and thus the denial of potential competition between banks in different "markets."
+What is wrong is the denial of tradeoffs between locational convenience and other aspects of bank services, and thus the denial of all competitive forces between banks in different "markets."

 We might as well make a virtue of necessity and not only admit but exploit the fact that, in some appropriate sense, all banks potentially compete with each other.
-Instead of beginning with the extreme assumption that the population of banks can be divided into subsets constituting local markets, it seems better to begin at the opposite extreme: all banks constitute one market, over which, however, competitive potential is distributed unevenly.
+Instead of beginning with the extreme assumption that the population of banks can be divided into subsets constituting local markets, it seems better to begin at the opposite extreme: all banks constitute one market, in which, however, competitive forces are very unequal.

 It is no objection that people tend to bank near their homes or businesses.
 Admittedly, distance and the associated transportation costs give banks an advantage over their distant rivals in attracting local customers, but they do not preclude competition between them.
 Any bank that tries to exploit its advantage too intensively will lose customers to distant rivals.
-The desire for profits will therefore lead the banks to protect the part of their business that is cheapest to protect-that of their local customers.
+The desire for profits will therefore lead the banks to protect the part of their business that is cheapest to protect--that of their local customers.
 Hence consumers tend to deal with the closest bank, not in spite of the competition with distant banks but because of it.
-That consumers tend to bank locally is, therefore, as consistent with the assumption of one market as with the assumption of many.
+That consumers tend to bank locally is therefore, as consistent with the assumption of one market as with the assumption of many.